YuZh98/YuZh98.github.io/content/biography/index.md

 I am currently a Ph.D. student in Statistics at University of Florida (UF), advised by Dr. [Leo L. Duan](https://leoduan.github.io/).

-My research interests mainly lie in Bayesian statistics and MCMC.
-More specifically, I focus on sparse modeling and high-dimensional clustering.
-My recent research focuses on (i) posterior consistency of clustering under the Bayesian spanning forest model and (ii) a problem of combinatorics and graph theory (spanning trees).
+My research interests center around Bayesian statistics and optimization, with a focus on high-dimensional clustering and combinatorial problems.
+I am particularly skilled in theoretical analysis, including convergence rate control and asymptotic distribution analysis.
+In addition to my analytical work, I enjoy programming in R, Python, and occasionally C++.
+With over five years of experience, I have developed machine learning and deep learning projects across a variety of applications.

 ### Research Interests